flachs/queued/README.md

   `mem=10G` lets the scheduler know the job requires 10GB of memory to execute `threads=10` lets the scheduler know the job requires 10 threads to execute

+output:
+  `jobid` returns the created jobid
+  `sch`   returns 1 if the job ran immediately or 0 if it is enqueued 'rej'   returns the reason the job was rejected

 ### Job descriptions
 Job descriptions are stored in ~/.queued as directories using jobid is the directory name.
 The command line and the parms as well as stdout and stderr are stored there.